 - Contact the Council Tax team Information on how to contact the Council Tax team

-- Council Tax and Council Tax Benefit Consultation The Government is abolishing Council Tax Benefit and has asked Councils to develop their own Council Tax Reduction schemes to replace it.
-Find out more about the results of the consultation.
+- Changes to Council Tax and Council Tax Benefit The Government abolished Council Tax Benefit and Councils have had to develop their own Council Tax Reduction schemes to replace it.

 - Who has to pay Council Tax How it is decided who is liable to pay council tax.

 - Discounts A list of all Council Tax Discounts that are available.

 - Moving House?
 You can now complete a quick online form to let us know your details.